821/823 W Vickery Blvd, Fort Worth, Texas 76104

 A behind the scenes peek at rehearsals, artistic choices, artist interviews, and the daily business of running a theatre.

 Stage West’s Development Director, Tonya Wilson-Brown, recently got the chance to chat with Premium Season Ticket holders Grant and Susan Wood about their love for Stage West and live theatre that aims to challenge audiences.

-How long have you been coming to Stage West?
+When did you start coming to Stage West?

 How did you become interested in theatre in general?

-What’s your favorite show in recent memory at SWT?
+What’s your favorite show in recent years at SWT?

-What three words would you use to sell SWT to a friend?
+What sentence would you use to sell SWT to a friend?

 Susan: Stage West is a tool for empathy.